 Monty Tech is a smoke-free school.
-The use of all tobacco products including vaping products is strictly prohibited in the school and/or on school grounds according to Massachusetts General Law Chapter 71, Section 2A.
+The use of all tobacco products including vaping products is strictly prohibited in the school and/or on school grounds according to Massachusetts General Law Chapter 71, § 2A.
 You will be fined for violating this policy.
-This non-smoking policy will also be enforced at all of the clinical practice agencies.
+In the clinical area, if you must smoke/vape, follow the agency rules.